Boosting Search Engines with Interactive Agents: Related Work

 \section{Related Work}

 Query optimization is an established topic in IR.
-Methods range from hand-crafted rules~\citep{lawrence-giles-98} to data-driven transformation patterns~\citep{agichtein01}. \citet{narasimhan-etal-2016-improving} use RL for information extraction: the actions of the agent include querying the web with heuristic query templates. \citet{Nogueira:2017} and \citet{aqa-iclr:2018} use RL-trained QA agents to seek good answers by reformulating questions with seq2seq models.
-However, these methods are limited to one-step episodes and queries to natural language terms.
-This type of modeling is closely related to the use of RL for neural machine translation, whose value is currently debated~\citep{Choshen2020On,kreutzer-rl}. \citet{das2018multistep} propose to perform query reformulation in embedding (continuous) space and find that it can outperform the sequence-based approach.
+Methods range from hand-crafted rules~\citep{lawrence-giles-98} to data-driven transformation patterns~\citep{agichtein01}. \citet{narasimhan-etal-2016-improving} use RL to query the web for information extraction. \citet{Nogueira:2017} and \citet{aqa-iclr:2018} use RL-trained agents to seek good answers by reformulating questions with seq2seq models.
+These methods are limited to one-step episodes and queries to plain natural language.
+This type of modeling is closely related to the use of RL for neural machine translation, whose robustness is currently debated~\citep{Choshen2020On,kreutzer-rl}. \citet{montazeralghaem20} propose a feature-based network to score potential relevance feedback terms to expand a query. \citet{das2018multistep} propose to perform query reformulation in embedding (continuous) space and find that it can outperform the sequence-based approach. \citet{xiong2021answering-iclr21} successfully use relevance feedback by jointly encoding the question and the text of its retrieved results for multi-hop QA.
+Other work at the intersection of IR and RL concerns bandit methods for news recommendation~\citep{li-et-all-www-2010} and learning to rank~\citep{yue-joachims-2009}.
+Recently, interest in Deep RL for IR has grown~\citep{drl4ir}.
+There, the search engine is the agent, and the user the environment.
+In contrast, we view the search problem from the user perspective and thus consider the search engine as the environment.